 Swimming is one of the best exercises you can do.
 It combines cardio with strength training in a fun, natural way.
 Just walking around in the pool can give you a healthier heart and mind.
 The water element, of course, is what makes these experience a sensory workout.

 More Sensory Workouts for People with Autism and ADHD

 If you want to take your fitness journey to the next level, with a workout routine catered to your unique needs, look no further.
 Special Strong has a team filled with personal trainers who are knowledgeable about the unique symptoms of Autism and ADHD.
 We believe that fitness should be accessible to all, and we’re ready to help whenever you are!
-Sign up for one of our private training sessions or boot camps today.
+Sign up for one of our private training sessions or local group classes today.